 Fort William was once a town where people simply just passed through on the way to much nicer places, but with recent development and tourist activities, it is becoming a place to stay, and with plenty of things to do it has become the ideal base for the Lochaber area.

-Where is Fort William
+Accommodation in Fort William